distinctm1nd/2025_utahtastic_bsides_badge/README.md

 If you download the meshtastic app you can connect to your badge via bluetooth and send /receive messages through the app.
 You can also change many setting through the app.

-Make sure that you are on the Short Fast channel for the conference.
+Make sure that you are on the Medium Fast channel for the conference.

-To change the moon LED color, in the app, go to:
+To change the moon LED color or brightness, in the app, go to:
 - Radio Configuration -> Ambient Lighting

 Once in the ambient lighting config you can change the brightness of the moon LEDs by changing "Current" to a different number.
 255 is max brightness and anything less than that is dimmer.
 You can change the color codes for Red, Green and Blue to generate different colors.